ToolmanInside/readthedocs/docs/index.rst

 2.  **Our Dataset**

 We publish the dataset which has been used in our empirical study and evaluations in `empirical study data <https://drive.google.com/file/d/1JO1zd5JquDuAeWWh3uEvcsh8ItSx8jBW/view?usp=sharing>`_ (11714 contracts) and `evaluation data <https://drive.google.com/file/d/1WeU3TjdAn40cOyU51M7mHzF7KOHLC4Y6/view?usp=sharing>`_ (17770 contracts).
-Both dataset are crawled from Ethereum block chain by accessing the Etherscan API with smart contract deployment addresses.
-The addresses are supported by `Google BigQuery public dataset <https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-public-dataset-smart-contract-analytics>`_.
+Paricularly, the dataset using in our empirical study is directly crawled from Ethereum block chain.
+To differ from empirical study dataset, in evaluations, we firstly obtain smart contract deployment addresses from Google BigQuery public dataset, introduced in https://cloud.google.com/blog/products/data-analytics/ethereum-bigquery-public-dataset-smart-contract-analytics.
+Then we download contracts by accessing the Etherscan API with smart contract deployment addresses.

 3.  **F1 Score of Tools**